 Language.
 Articles must be written in clear and concise English.

 Language polishing.
 Articles must be written in good English.
-Authors who require information about language editing and copyediting services pre- and post-submission may visit http://www.elsevier.com/locate/languagepolishing or contact firstname.lastname@example.org for more information.
+Authors who require information about language editing and copyediting services pre- and post-submission may visit http://webshop.elsevier.com/languageservices or visit our Support Center for more information.
 Please note Elsevier neither endorses nor takes responsibility for any products, goods, or services offered by outside vendors through our services or in any advertising.
-For more information please refer to our Terms and Conditions at http://www.elsevier.com/termsandconditions.Title.
+For more information please refer to our Terms and Conditions at https://www.elsevier.com/termsandconditions.Title.
 Concise and informative.
 Avoid abbreviations and formulas.

 Author names and affiliations.
 Where the family name may be ambiguous (e.g., a double name), please indicate this clearly using appropriate script (capital cases as first letter of authors' first and surnames followed by lower cases).
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lowercase superscript letter immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name, and, if available, the e-mail address of each author.
 Since surnames are capitalized, Chinese names may either be in Chinese order (surname first) or in English order (surname last).
 Surnames listed in the text or references are not capitalized.Corresponding author.
 Clearly indicate who is willing to handle correspondence at all stages of refereeing and publication, also post-publication.
 Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.